The Doctor Is In - Don’t Neglect Your Neck and Chest

 Obagi: Over the years, I’ve noticed deep wrinkles in my neck and chest area.
 Is there anything I can do to treat or minimize them?

 Dr. Schlessinger: Deep wrinkles on the neck and chest can be minimized with creams and serums.
 These treatments can firm skin and promote collagen production to help reduce the depth of wrinkles and soften the appearance of fine lines.
-Obagi ELASTIderm Décolletage System is a skin care system containing two products specifically designed to address wrinkles and pigmentation on the neck and chest.
+Obagi ELASTIderm Décolletage Products are specifically designed to address wrinkles and pigmentation on the neck and chest.
 When used regularly, these products can improve the appearance, tone and texture of your skin.

 Obagi: Can I get a peel on my chest and which type would you recommend?